ninaelkadi/katsura/README.md

 ### Dumbarton Oaks' Katsura

-One of the oldest katsura trees (_Cercidiphyllum japonicum_) in North America lives in the gardens of Dumbarton Oaks.
+One of the oldest katsura trees (_Cercidiphyllum japonicum_) in North America lives in the gardens of <span eid="Q1264942"> Dumbarton Oaks</span>.
 Today you can see the sprawling octopus-like katsura behind the R Street Façade, right by the entrance gate, lunging toward the East Lawn with its long-limbed branches that swoop down, out, and then upwards.
 Beatrix Farrand, the garden landscape architect who designed the gardens, noted in her Plant Book for Dumbarton Oaks that the katsura was growing exactly where it stands today on the East Lawn when Robert and Mildred Bliss bought the property.[^ref1]

 <param ve-image
        label="Katsura Rikyu"